ProjectDrawdown/solutions/README.md

 (solutions) $ jupyter labextension install bqplot ipyvolume jupyter-threejs qgrid
 ```

+Tests are based on [tox](https://tox.readthedocs.org/).
 To run tests one can use make.
 The test target runs in less than two minutes, the alltests
 target takes over an hour to finish.
 ```
 (solutions) $ make test